All Episodes

 Almost happened in Arizona.

-The California legislature wanted to overturn via legislation another ballot initiative recently in California, forget what it was about, but the governor refused to sign it, and the Democrats backed down, so they were just trying to make a show of a display here of something, but that's only because they didn't win it.
+The California legislature wanted to overturn via legislation another ballot initiative recently in California, forget what it was about, but the governor refused to sign it.

-And yet here we go again.
+And yet, here we go again.

 And too many people look at this very simply.